open-dynamic-robot-initiative/open_robot_actuator_hardware/mechanics/actuator_module_v1/details/details_shell_preparation.md

 ## Description
 *  this page describes how to prepare the shells for the brushless actuator modules
+* the shell assembly consists of two parts (the shell base and the shell cover) which are connected by eight M2,5 screws
 * the flatness of the 3d printed parts and the diameters of the through holes is verified  [-> Checking the 3D Printed Shells](#checking-the-3d-printed-shells)
 * the metric threads are cut with a M3 tap [-> Cutting the Metric Threads](#cutting-the-metric-threads)
 * the threaded inserts are installed [-> Installing the Helicoil Inserts](#installing-the-helicoil-inserts)